Tianqi-Dotes/dolphinscheduler-website/docs/en-us/dev/user_doc/guide/task/shell.md

 ### Simply Print

 We make an example simulate from a common task which runs by one command.
-The example is to print one line in the log file, as shown in the following figure:
+The example is to print one line in the log file, as shown in the following figure:cc
 "This is a demo of shell task".

 ![demo-shell-simple](/img/tasks/demo/shell.jpg)